iDEA-org/iDEA-org.github.io/README.md

 ## Features

 Some of iDEA's features:
-- Exact solution of the many-electron problem by solving the static and time-dependent Schrödinger equation, including exact exchange and correlation.
+- Exact solution of the many-electron problem by solving the static and time-dependent Schr&uuml;dinger equation, including exact exchange and correlation.
 - Exact solutions which approach the degree of exchange and correlation in realistic systems.
-- Free choice of external potential that may be time-dependent, on an arbitrarily dense spatial grid, for any number of electron with any spin configuration.
+- Free choice of external potential that may be time-dependent, on an arbitrarily dense spatial grid, for any number of electrons with any spin configuration.
 - Implementation of various approximate methods (established and novel) for comparison, including:
     - Non-interacting electrons
     - Hartree theory